-The Principal Investigator (PI), or their designee, must ensure that all personnel are adequately trained in safe laboratory practices, universal precautions, and proper surface and equipment disinfection before initiating any work with this agent.
-The PI must also ensure that all personnel are aware of the signs and symptoms of a potential infection with S. flexneri with an emphasis on the effects on the immunocompromised.
+The Principal Investigator, or their designee, must ensure that all personnel are adequately trained in safe laboratory practices, universal precautions, and proper surface and equipment disinfection before any initiating any work with this agent.
+The PI must also ensure that all personnel are aware of the signs and symptoms of a potential infection with L. monocytogenes, with an emphasis on effects on the immunosuppressed and pregnancies.